USCiLab/cereal/_includes/transition_from_boost.markdown

   // xCEREAL will figure out you've used split member load/save automatically BOOST_SERIALIZATION_SPLIT_MEMBER()
 };

+// Note that the Boost macro BOOST_SERIALIZATION_SPLIT_MEMBER
+// creates a function named serialize, which creates a conflict for
+// xCEREAL, which does not allow more than one type of serialization
+// function to be present.
+//
+// To get around this, you should temporarily use specialization (see access.hpp)
+// to prevent xCEREAL from seeing this as an error.
+Once you remove the Boost
+// macro, you may remove this specialization as well CEREAL_SPECIALIZE_FOR_ALL_ARCHIVES( SomeData, cereal::specialization::member_load_save )

 BOOST_CLASS_VERSION(SomeData, 1);
 CEREAL_CLASS_VERSION(SomeData, 1); // many things have the same or similar names in xCEREAL